smart-data-models/dataModel.Transportation/RoadSegment/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     bridgeCount:
-      description: 'Number of bridges in the road segment corresponding to this observation.
-Takes 0 (zero) as the value when the road segment has no bridges.'
+      description: Number of bridges in the road segment corresponding to this observation.
+Takes 0 (zero) as the value when the road segment has no bridges
       type: number
       x-ngsi:
         type: Property
     carriagewayLength:
-      description: 'Total length of the carriage way of the road segment corresponding to this observation.'
+      description: Total length of the carriage way of the road segment corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     carriagewayWidth:
-      description: 'Total width of the carriage way of the road segment corresponding to this observation.'
+      description: Total width of the carriage way of the road segment corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     category:
       description: 'Allows to convey extra characteristics of a road segment.
 Enum:''oneway, toll, link''.  `oneway`: Flags whether the road segment can only be used in one direction.
 If not present it means road segment can be used in both directions (forwards and backwards).
 See also [http://wiki.openstreetmap.org/wiki/Key:oneway](http://wiki.openstreetmap.org/wiki/Key:oneway). `toll` : Flags whether the road segment is under toll fees. `link` : Flags whether this road segment is an auxiliary link segment for exiting or entering a road.
 See [https://wiki.openstreetmap.org/wiki/Tag:highway%3Dmotorway_link](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dmotorway_link).
-Any other value meaningful to an application.'
+Any other value meaningful to an application'
       items:
         enum:
           - oneway